json420/degu/doc/tutorial.rst

 >>> client = Client(server.address)

 A :class:`degu.client.Client` is stateless and thread-safe, does not itself reference any socket resources.
+It merely specifies *where* a server is and *how* to make connections to it.

 In order to make requests, we'll need to create a :class:`degu.client.Connection` by calling :meth:`degu.client.Client.connect()`:

 >>> conn = client.connect()
 >>> conn.request('GET', '/', {}, None)
 Response(status=200, reason='OK', headers={'x-msg': 'hello, world'}, body=None)

-In contrast to the client, a :class:`degu.client.Connection` is statefull and is *not* thread-safe.
+In contrast, a :class:`degu.client.Connection` is statefull and is *not* thread-safe.

 As both the Degu client and server are built for HTTP/1.1 only, connection reuse is assumed.
 We can make another request to our ``server`` using the same